DITA

 The specialized expertise required for technical language and code sample translation is often underestimated, leading to errors that cause significant misunderstandings and damage brand reputation.
 These errors, in turn, ultimately stall global expansion.

-Redundant Content and Update Issues
+Wasting Time with Redundant Content and Updates

 Updating identical information across multiple documents is extremely time-consuming, wasting valuable resources that could be better allocated to content improvement or new documentation development.
 The increased risk of errors due to manual updates in multiple locations severely compromises the accuracy and reliability of technical information.